 The condition tends to run in families.

-One of the most significant risk factors for psoriatic spondylitis is the HLA-B27 gene.
-This gene also has links to several different autoimmune diseases.
+One risk factor for psoriatic spondylitis is genetic changes, for instance, on the HLA-B27 gene.
+HLA-B27 also has links to several other autoimmune diseases.

-Blood tests can detect whether a person carries the HLA-B27 gene.
-However, testing positive for the HLA-B27 gene does not mean a person will get psoriatic spondylitis.
-Other genes may cause psoriatic spondylitis.
+Blood tests can detect whether a person has genetic features that can increase the risk.
+However, testing positive for specific genes does not mean a person will get psoriatic spondylitis.
+Other factors may need to be present for the disease to occur.

 Psoriatic spondylitis usually develops in people who already have psoriasis, but this is not always the case.